FlexerJR/Automatische-Dosieranlage/README.md

 <br>

 <h3>Outlook of future version:</h3><br>
+:smiley: Automatic shock chlorination mode.
+Can be configured based on time intervals or specific date and time.<br>
 :smiley: After calibration of your ph/orp sensors the script will pause operation for one hour<br>
 :smiley: Enhanced autocalibration mode for chlorine runtime in different situations.<br>
 :smiley: Long term warning if your chemicals become ineffective.<br>